kcbighuge/kcbighuge.github.io/_posts/2016-06-04-hello-world.markdown

 ---
 layout: post
-title:  "James Lee, a person with a website (at last)"
+title:  "a person with a website (at last)"
 date:   2016-06-04
 categories: personal
 ---